See Disclaimer regarding information on this site. Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Hemophilia.
 Genetics Home Reference.
 August 2012; http://ghr.nlm.nih.gov/condition=hemophilia.
 Accessed 3/11/2013.

 - The American Society of Gene & Cell Therapy provides information on the treatment of hemophilia.

 - Genetics Home Reference (GHR) contains information on Hemophilia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Heart, Lung, and Blood Institute (NHLBI) provides leadership for a national program in diseases of the heart, blood vessels, lung, and blood; blood resources; and sleep disorders.
 Since October 1997, the NHLBI has also had administrative responsibility for the NIH Woman's Health Initiative.
 Click on the link to view information on this topic.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.